CS5001-khoury/hw03/instructions/ColorTestorDesign.md

 ## Design Suggestions

 This is the type of application that it helps to build from the "inside" out.
-Two methods are already given to you. `delta(int,int,int,int,int,int)` and `rgb_to_hex(int,int,int)`.
+Two functions are already given to you. `delta(int,int,int,int,int,int)` and `rgb_to_hex(int,int,int)`.
 You should use these methods to build the other methods.

 For example, you could build `different_colors` first, and then use that to build `check_protanopia`, `check_deuteranopia`, and `check_tritanopia`.
 Or you could start with print_html_values, and partially work on the main, and go back and forth.